 9. How do I remove odors from clothes?

 Most fabric, just by its very nature, is absorbent.
 It absorbs moisture and odors like perspiration, smoke, perfume, cooking, and musty odors.
-Odor removal steps depend on the origin of the odor and the fabric content of the clothes.
+While an in-wash laundry odor remover booster works well, removal steps for tough odors depend on the origin of the odor and the fabric content of the clothes.

 10. How do I remove grease stains?

 Greasy stains can come from cooking oil, salad dressings, or motor oil.
 All of these require the same treatment with an enzyme-based stain remover, warm or hot water and heavy-duty detergent.

 But what about those grease stains that seem to appear after clothes are washed and dried?
-Those are not really grease stains but are actually a build-up of fabric softener or residue from dryer sheets.
+Those are not really grease stains but are actually a build-up of fabric softener or residue from dryer sheets, and they can be removed.

 11. How do I remove brown spots on vintage fabric?